bidkern/bidkern/README.md

 ## Jesse Adelman | Sales & Customer Operations Specialist

-This GitHub is a small portfolio of operations-focused projects.
+This GitHub is a small portfolio of operations-focused & hobby projects.
 The current work shows CSV validation, scoring logic, ranked outputs, SQLite reporting, and an inventory workflow prototype.

-I am keeping the portfolio narrow and practical: working examples, clear project notes, and code that connects my operations background with reporting and workflow tools.

 ## Featured Projects